mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

 9. Nineteen Eighty-Four by George Orwell (#16)
 10. Moby-Dick by Herman Melville (#15)

-The most idiosyncratic voter was Nussaibah Younis – only one of the books on her ballot was votes for by someone else, and even that book only once.
+The most idiosyncratic voter was Nussaibah Younis – only one of the books on her ballot was voted for by someone else, and even that book only once.
 Her ballot was as follows:

 1. The Song of Achilles by Madeline Miller (only vote)
 2. Detransition, Baby by Torrey Peters (only vote)